-On October 1st, 2018, the first live 5G broadcast was transmitted in just a few cities—Sacramento, Houston, Los Angeles, and Indianapolis as part of Verizon’s “First on 5G” program.
+On Oct.
+1, 2018, the first live 5G broadcast was transmitted in just a few cities—Sacramento, Houston, Los Angeles, and Indianapolis—as part of Verizon’s “First on 5G” program.

-However, once the entire 5G build out is realized, experts predict that wireless radiation levels will increase 10- to 100-times greater than it is today.
-The network doesn’t replace 3G and 4G, it’s just another layer of microwaves constantly oscillating in our already crowded airspace.
+However, once the entire 5G build out is realized, experts predict that wireless radiation levels will increase to 10- to 100-times greater than it is today.
+Rather than replacing 3G and 4G, the network is just another layer of microwaves constantly oscillating in our already crowded airspace.

-It’s not clear how many people suffer from ES, but a survey done in 2006 found that it afflicted as much as 10 percent of the population.
+It’s not clear how many people suffer from ES, but a 2006 survey found that it afflicted as much as 10 percent of the population.
 However, consider that this was back before smartphones and Wi-Fi when there was much less microwave radiation in the environment.

 Gallo started noticing symptoms two years ago.
 At first, she assumed everyone felt funny when they used a computer.
 Later, she found that whenever she was in her high school’s computer lab, she would experience headaches, nausea, and terrible brain fog.
 Over time, her sensitivity grew worse.